jcsena/personal-site/app/data/about.md

 <br><br>

 #### Currently
-At Wisy I have learned how to build and maintain large mobile applications (see [Wisy Inc](https://wisy.app)).
+In my own project I have learned how to build and maintain large mobile applications.

 <br><br>